-I. Introduction
+1. Introduction

 Following the deregulation of deposit interest rates in Hong Kong, commercial banks in this Asian financial capital have had to operate in an increasingly competitive environment.
 This trend is expected to continue as government policy is directed towards a competitive banking industry, and competition from foreign banks picks up, partly in response to the Asian financial crisis, but also in response to China entering the World Trade Organization.
-With heightened competition, whether and how banks may survive in the new environment depend in part on how efficiently Hong Kong banks operate.
+With heightened competition, whether and how banks may survive in the new environment depends in part on how efficiently Hong Kong banks operate.
 This paper uses the stochastic econometric cost frontier approach to study the cost inefficiency of commercial banks in Hong Kong.

 The textbook definition of a cost function holds that it gives the minimum level of cost at which it is possible to produce some level of output, given input prices.
 The cost frontier means that the observed production cost must lie everywhere above the cost frontier but no points can lie below it.
 Thus, the amount by which a firm lies above its cost frontier can be regarded as a measure of inefficiency.
 This concept of measuring inefficiency dates back to the path-breaking work of Farrell (1957) who proposed specific measures of technical and allocative efficiency.
 Based on this concept, Leibenstein (1966) coined the term X-efficiency and noted that, for a variety of reasons, people and organizations normally work neither as hard nor as effectively as they could.
-The choice of focusing on X-efficiency in this study is partly because banking research to date suggests that X-efficiency appears to be large and tends to dominate scale and scope efficiencies.1 More recently, researchers have linked X-efficiencies to organizational structure [Cebenoyan, Cooperman, Register, and Hudgins (1993) and Mester (1993)], executive compensation [Pi and Timme (1993)], market concentration [Berger and Hannan (1996)], risk-taking [Kwan and Eisenbeis (1996)], mergers and acquisitions [Peristiani (1997) and Berger (1997)], and common stock performance [Kwan and Eisenbeis (1996)], suggesting that X-efficiencies have potentially important implications for public policy and bank management.
+The choice of focusing on X-efficiency in this study is partly because banking research to date suggests that X-efficiency appears to be large and tends to dominate scale and scope efficiencies.1 More recently, researchers have linked X-efficiencies to organizational structure (Cebenoyan, Cooperman, Register, and Hudgins 1993 and Mester 1993), executive compensation (Pi and Timme 1993), market concentration (Berger and Hannan 1996), risk-taking (Kwan and Eisenbeis 1996), mergers and acquisitions (Peristiani 1997 and Berger 1997), and common stock performance (Kwan and Eisenbeis 1996), suggesting that X-efficiencies have potentially important implications for public policy and bank management.

-We found that during our study period, cost inefficiency in Hong Kong banks was quite large, averaging 16 to 30 percent of observed total costs.
+We found that during our study period, cost inefficiency in Hong Kong banks was quite large, averaging 16 to 30 per cent of observed total costs.
 Nevertheless, the range of the X-efficiency estimates is comparable to those reported in the U.S. banking industry.
 There is clear evidence that the level of inefficiency in Hong Kong banks was declining over time, indicating that banks in Hong Kong are now operating closer to the cost efficient frontier than before.
 Furthermore, as a whole, the average large bank in Hong Kong is found to be less efficient than the average small bank, but the gap seems to be narrowing over time.
-Finally, cost efficiency in Hong Kong banks are found to be associated with certain characteristics, including bank size, the ability to make loans and gather deposits, the quality of the loan portfolio, and loan growth.
+Finally, cost efficiency in Hong Kong banks is found to be associated with certain characteristics, including bank size, the ability to make loans and gather deposits, the quality of the loan portfolio, and loan growth.

-The rest of the paper is organized as follows: Section II describes the methodology to measure X-efficiency.
-Model specification and data description are presented in Section III.

-Section IV reports the properties of the X-efficiency estimates, both over the time domain and cross-sectionally.
-The relation between X-efficiency and bank characteristics is investigated in
+The rest of the paper is organized as follows: Section 2 describes the methodology used to measure Xefficiency.
+Model specification and data description are presented in Section 3.
+Section 4 reports the properties of the X-efficiency estimates, both over the time domain and cross-sectionally.
+The relation between X-efficiency and bank characteristics is investigated in Section 5, and Section 6 concludes this study.